sbcshop/2x2_Display_PicoW_Software/README.md

 - Battery hookup and charging facilities for portability
 - Onboard microSD card compatibility is useful for data logging purposes
 - Multipurpose GPIOs breakout for additional peripheral interfacing
-- Four Programmable Buttons to add additional controls to project
+- Three Programmable Buttons to add additional controls to project
 - Buzzer which helps to add audio alert for your project

 ### Specifications: